 In fact, it’s likely that he taught them Lifting The Sky, the very first Qigong exercise that I teach to beginners.

-Historically then, Qigong was a form of mindfulness meditation.
-The article that I wrote about the #1 mistake in Qigong, Tai Chi, and Meditation is all about staying present, about meditating in motion.
-The 10/30/60 equation that I reveal in that article is about mindfulness.
-(If you’d like to read that article, then please click here.)
+Historically then, qigong was a form of mindfulness meditation.
+The #1 mistake in qigong, tai chi, and meditation is that students aren’t mindful.
+(If you’d like to read an article I wrote on that subject, then please click here.)

-So my students can rest easy.
-When you hear Oprah or Dr. Oz talking about the importance of practicing mindfulness meditation, you can pat yourself on the back.
-Mindfully, of course.
+So anyone practicing qigong can rest easy.
+When you hear Oprah or Dr. Oz talking about the importance of practicing mindfulness meditation, you can pat yourself on the back (assuming that you did your qigong today!)

 In my experience, the answer is a resounding YES!
 In fact, I find Tai Chi to be one of the most effective forms of mindfulness meditation.